Silvia-Pand/HM-FM/README.txt

 exampleTest.R ---> example file that loads the workspace file "exampleData.RData" and shows how to perform the misspecification tests

 exampleData.RData ---> workspace file containing a simulated dataset

+sqg.R ---> internal function that creates a matrix with all possible combinations of sequence of number given in input